oracle-devrel/springai-rag-db23ai/README.md

         }
     ```

-The file `src/main/java/com/example/demoai/OracleDBVectorStore.java` holds the implementation.
+The file `src/main/java/com/example/demoai/OracleDBVectorStore.java` holds this implementation.

-The Vector Store implementation for the Oracle DB 23ai saves the data in this **VECTORTABLE**:
+The Vector Store saves the data in this **VECTORTABLE**:

     ```sql
     CREATE TABLE VECTORTAB (